Midukki

-Midukki was a 2013-2013 Indian reality television series in a beauty pageant style which was aired on the Mazhavil Manorama channel.
+Midukki was an Indian reality television series in a beauty pageant style which was aired on the Mazhavil Manorama channel.

 The first season of the show was hosted by Mollywood actress Rima Kallingal.
 Sneha Unnikrishnan was declared as the winner of the show.
 Popular choreographer Sajna Najam did the choreography for the contestants' performances.
 It was replaced by Uggram Ujjwalam.